zac-garby/electronic-sim/README.md

 npm start
 ```

-Or, you can just go to [this url](https://zac-garby.github.io/electronic-sim/).
+Or, you can just go to [this url](https://zac-garby.github.io/electronic-sim/)
+to try it out instantly, however it won't necessarily be completely up to date,
+as I only update it every 15 commits or so.

 ## TODO:
  - [ ] Clean code up a bit